NATURALISTIC OBSERVATIONS

 3. Scenario: Researchers are interested in how teenagers use social media daily.
 They ask a group of teenagers to use their social media as they usually would, but with an app that tracks their usage patterns.

 Question: Is this a structured or naturalistic observation?
-Provide reasons for your choice, considering the extent of researcher intervention and the impact on participants' behaviour.
+Provide reasons for your choice, considering the extent of the researcher's intervention and its impact on participants' behaviour.

 Question: Is this a structured or naturalistic observation?
 Explain your decision, considering ethical considerations, control over the research environment, and the potential awareness of being observed by family members.

 5. Scenario: A school wants to see how introducing new healthy food options in the cafeteria affects students' food choices.
-Researchers record the types of food students select before and after introducing these new options.
+Researchers record the types of food students select before and after the introduction of these new options.

 Question: Is this a structured or naturalistic observation?
 Justify your response, considering the level of manipulation of cafeteria offerings and potential influences on students' choices.